How to Get an Emergency Custody Order Tips

 • That the other parent or guardian is not present, or that they refused to let you take the child with you when you informed them that you intended to file for an emergency custody order, or that you could not ask for their consent without endangering the child, or that you could not ask for their consent for fear that they would flee with the child.

-• That the need to remove the child outweighs any physical or mental harm that removal would cause.
+• The need to remove the child outweighs any physical or mental harm that removal would cause.

 • That removal is the only way to protect the child from imminent danger or harm.